WallStreetMojo

 Formula to Calculate Leverage Ratios (Debt/Equity)

-The formula for leverage ratios is basically used to measure the debt level of a business relative to the size of the balance sheet.
-The calculation of leverage ratios are primarily by comparing the total debt obligation relative to either the total assets or the equity contribution of business.
+The formula for leverage ratios is used to measure the debt level relative to the size of the balance sheet.
+The calculation of leverage ratios is primarily by comparing the total debt obligation relative to either the total assets or the equity contribution of the business.

-A high leverage ratio calculates that the business may have taken too many loans and is in too much debt compared to the ability of the business to reasonably service the debt with the future cash flows.
-The two key leverage ratios are:
+A high leverage ratio calculates that the business may have taken too many loans and is in too much debt compared to the business's ability to service the debt with future cash flows.
+The two key leverage ratios are: -

 1. Debt ratio